morganowatkins/pet-patient-advocacy/README.md

 Let me help ensure you make the most of the time and money you invest in your health, your loved one's health, or your pet.

-I believe you should be REWARDED for taking the time out of your busy life to prioritize your health, your loved ones health, and your pets🐾
+I believe you should be REWARDED for taking the time out of your busy life to prioritize your health or the health of a loved one or pet🐾

 And I am passionate about ensuring you receive the best veterinary or medical care possible.